Bigness of adjoint linear subsystem and approximation theorems with ideal sheaves on weakly pseudoconvex manifolds: Introduction

-Note that Theorem \ref{Approximation thm in Introduction} and \ref{Thm global embedding in Introduction} hold without assuming K\"ahler-ness.
-Here, if $h$ is smooth positive then we can take $C=1$ and $\omega_X=\iO{L,h}$.
 Let us consider the points separation theorem necessary for Theorem \ref{Thm global embedding in Introduction}.
 It is sufficient to establish the following (see Theorem \ref{Ext [Tak98, Thm 4.2]}) from Approximation Theorem \ref{Approximation thm in Introduction}.
 Here, a subvariety refers to a reduced and irreducible complex subspace, and for any point $x\in X_c$ we set